 Joining the Fight Against COVID-19 Our continuing drive against COVID-19 calls for unity and collaboration.
-As part of our commitment, we at RLC use the spaces and resources available at our disposal to
+As part of our commitment, we at RLC use

 Their accessibility, strategic locations, and clean, spacious activity areas made Robinsons Malls ideal for COVID-19 vaccination drives of local governments.
 To date, 38 Robinsons Malls are recognized as COVID-19 vaccination hubs.
 Additionally, the Philippine Red Cross (PRC) located 19 of its drive-thru saliva collection sites for RT-PCR testing in select Robinsons Malls.